Oh Captain, My Captain (Grimm): Plot

 Adalind distracts Renard from attending his inauguration speech and Renard watches as Nick impersonating him, announces his resignation from the mayor office and states that Nick was part of an undercover investigation to bring "the real killer" to justice, planning to resume his career as police captain.
 After the speech, Nick (still as Renard) and Hank arrive at the precinct to retrieve items from him.
 Nick is confronted by Grossante, who is angry that he broke his deal and he will pay for it.
 The real Renard arrives and briefly confronts Nick before he leaves.
 Renard then arranges a meeting with Nick on his loft.

 The gang is confused as to why Nick is still Renard and find that due to his Grimm powers, he may be Renard forever.
 Adalind arrives with Diana (Hannah R. Lloyd) and Kelly and works on another potion to reverse the shift.
-Nick and Renard fight in the roof but as they have the same powers, none can beat the other.
+Nick and Renard fight in the roof but as they have the same powers, neither can beat the other.
 Nick proposes to frame Bonaparte for the attack in the North station and that his involvement was the cause of his resignation.
 Renard accepts and gives Nick, Hank and Wu their old jobs.
 He also adds that he will raise Diana and threatens that something will happen if he dies and if he finds another shiftier like him, the deal will end.
 Nick returns to the spice shop but finds that no potion has been discovered.
 Diana arrives and after seeing that he isn't her dad, she uses her powers to push him away, making him go back to his normal body.
 Renard returns to his house and discovers someone sitting on the couch, waiting for him.
 He stares in shock when he finds Meisner (Damien Puckler) there, telling him that "he chose the wrong side".